casumo-archive/js-compose/README.md

 ### container.get(id: String): Promise<Any>

 Returns a promise for the service with the given id.
+Subsequent calls for the same id will return the same promise unless affected by an extension.

 ### container.cache: Object